deb151292/Remote-Access-PC-free/README.markdown

-# Folder Management GUI
+# Remote File Manager GUI

 This is a web-based folder management GUI built with Go and Tailwind CSS.
 It allows you to browse, create, upload, and delete folders and files on your local system via a browser interface.
-This README provides instructions on running the application, changing the default path, and exposing it to other devices using ngrok.
+This README provides instructions on running the application, changing the default path, and exposing it to other devices using LocalTunnel, with support for Windows, Linux, and macOS.

 ---